harbingerofme/R2Mods/Diluvian/README.md

 * Avizvul for making the new primary difficulty icons.
 * Horus for providing an additional one.
 * Vulfoof for providing Mithrix dialogue.
+* Phedg1 for getting pestered for all my bugs and relaying them to me while remaining polite.
 * People who keep asking when it will be updated for providing some pressure to update.

 ---

 ## Changelog ##

+* **2.0.6** Fixed a case where people who didn't unlock SZG tried to play it and then got stuck with the debuff applying until they restarted the game.
+Also added an achievement for completing SAAO.
+It unlocks nothing.
+It's style points only.
+* **2.0.5** Fixed not undoing all of Diluvian's (the entire) modifiers when a run ends in the common case that there is no active host when the run is over.
+Thanks @phedg1.
+Also fixed SZG' difficulty scaling not displaying as 80%.
+* **2.0.4** Fixed removing everything but Cleansing Pools on SZG.
+It's been a long week.
 * **2.0.3** Fixed calling some server-only methods as a client.This had multiple side-effects, for example, not letting starting items run.
 Also started skip checking if the localplayer had the achievement for dedicated servers, because well... they don't have a local player.
 Finally, I added some more text replacements, because I think they are neat.
 * **2.0.2** Reduce memory footprint by not hooking for no reason.
 Corrected Avizvul's capitalization.
 Fixed a typo. @me when you beat the game on Diluvian.
 * **2.0.1** Fixed the regen multiplier actually being -100%. *oops*.
 Also have a [trailer](https://www.youtube.com/watch?v=LKfAw8TZtq8).